 Here are some of side hustles that can help you save more money and pay your debt faster:

 - Answer surveys.
-My wife and I have earned more than $2,000 a year just by taking surveys.
 Most survey sites are free to join and can help you earn money right away.
 I recommend you try MyPoints, Opinion Outpost, Vindale Research, Inbox Pays, VIP Voice, Nielsen Digital, Survey Club, and Harris Poll Online.
 Please check here for more surveys.
 I recommend you sign up for as many sites as you want so you have better chances of earning more.

 - Invest as early as possible.
 Always remember that time is money.
 This means that the early you invest, the greater chance your money will grow into a big amount later on.
 While there’s not guarantee in investing, it is always better to start early even when you only start with just a couple of dollars.
 One investment platform I recommend is Acorn.
 Now, you can invest as little as $0.01 through Acorns.
 Acorns will roundup your purchase and invest your spare change.

 - Shop to earn more money.
 Sounds crazy, right?
 When I say shop, I mean use shopping rewards programs when you shop for your necessities.
 There are also other survey-like shopping opportunities where you can earn money by trying products for FREE.
 I recommend you try ShopTracker, Cash Fusion, etc. Please visit this link for more sites.